schmeister/FitGo/README.md

 ## Step 4: but does it need to be this complicated?

-Once we know the approximate location within the Swing Curve, we can simplify the fit formula and its derivative to a simple Polynomial function:
+Once we know the approximate location within the Swing Curve, we can simplify the fit formula and its derivative to a simple Polynomial function.
+The use of the Decaying Sine function may only apply when experimenting with large potential thicknesses.

 <pre>
 // Polynomial functions